ColleagueRiley/Lonic-Desktop-Pet/README.md

 you must run this executable in the same directory as the lonic images

 # features
-- lonic moves around on screen
+- Lonic moves around on screen
--
+- You can pet Lonic, this makes him happy